devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 This function is only used when you want to display content such as text, image or any file content in your tutorial.

 #### parameter
-you need two parameters for this function.
+This function consists of two parameters.

+1. First parameter:
+    - **Required**
+    - **Type**- String
-* parameter-I i.e. The title of the step.
+    - **Description**- The title of the step.

 Note: The title should never be empty and it is of type string.

+2. Second parameter:
+    - **Required**
-* parameter-II i.e. An array of JSON objects with files, content, or images to be rendered within the Katacoda step.
-The use for this function is to display an image and some descriptive text.
+    - **Type**- Array of JSON objects with files, content, or images to be rendered within the Katacoda step.
+    - **Description**-The use for this function is to display an image and some descriptive text.
 No Katacoda syntax is allowed in the files or the content!

 #### example
 displayContent("Step title", [{ "file": "files/description.asciidoc" }, { "content": "This is just plain content." }, { "image": "files/image.png" }])